 A Lifestyle Intervention Targeting Enhanced Health and Function for People with Chronic SCI in Caregiver/Care-Receiver Relationships: Effects of Caregiver Co-Treatment

-Craig Hospital is currently recruiting people with SCi and their caregivers (enrollment as a couple) to participate in a research study to determine the effect on health and the functional impact of a lifestyle intervention in people with chronic spinal cord injury and their caregivers.
+Craig Hospital is currently recruiting people with SCI and their caregivers (enrollment as a couple) to participate in a research study to determine the effect on health and the functional impact of a lifestyle intervention.
 We are interested in seeing if the complementary caregiver intervention enhances health and functional benefits obtained by the SCI individual.

 - SCI participant must be 18-70 years old, at least one year post-injury, motor complete or incomplete, C5-L1 traumatic spinal injury.

 - Caregivers will be healthy men and women, 18-65 years old who provide social and/or physical support to the SCI participant.

 If you are interested in learning more about this study, please contact the Research Department: Clare Morey at 303-789-8621, email@example.com or Jody Newman at 303-789-8639, firstname.lastname@example.org.